veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 To comfortably go through the content, you should be reasonably comfortable with Python (aka if you know what a [list comprehension](http://effbot.org/zone/python-list.htm) is and how it works you should probably be good), and have some understanding of object-oriented programming basics.

+All of the code is [here.](https://github.com/veekaybee/textedit/tree/master/textedit)

-My hope is that this post becomes a living document, so if you see something egregiously wrong, or something I missed, feel free to submit a pull request.
+My hope is that this post becomes a living document, so if you see something egregiously wrong, or something I missed, feel free to [submit a pull request.](https://github.com/veekaybee/textedit/pulls)

 ## Python hides the hurt